High Potential & Gifted Education

 Students participate in:

 Classroom activities are augmented by presentations from guest speakers and external excursions.
-Year 7 Geography engage in a heritage site visit to ‘Cockatoo Island’ where the students undertake a historic as well as contemporary tour of the site.
+Year 7 Geographers in the Extension Classes engage in a heritage site visit to ‘Cockatoo Island’ where the students undertake a historic as well as contemporary tour of the site.

 This program is designed with a comprehensive education and resource kit that encourages students to investigate the difference between and value of primary and secondary sources.
 It will equip students with skills in historical inquiry and encourage them to use historical language as well as locate, select and organise information all in the context of an engaging and vibrant site.